psi4/psi4/doc/sphinxman/source/quickaddalias.rst

 Defining a Method Alias
 =======================

-.. note:: No recompile of the PSI program is necessary for changes made to
+.. note:: No recompile of the |PSIfour| program is necessary for changes made to
-    files in ``$PSIDATADIR`` aka :source:`share`, including those described below.
+    files in ``$PSIDATADIR`` aka :source:`psi4/share/psi4`, including those described below.

 .. caution:: As of 1.0, the below, while essentially still correct, is so aged as to be difficult to follow.